bsfan/wordpress/readme.txt

 = 1.0.4 =
 * Fix for story not embedding when Storify username contained an underscore charecter
+* Fix for plugin breaking tab titles in dashboard

 = 1.0.3 =
 * Fix for warning level error on installs running WordPress 3.2 or earlier